spring-projects-experimental/spring-boot-thin-launcher/README.md

 </plugin>
 ```

-After running the build, there is a deployable warm-cache at
+After running the build, there is a deployable warm-cache and a copy
-`target/thin/root` (by default):
+of the executable jar at `target/thin/root` (by default):

 ```
 $ cd samples/app